We also have a Winter Lecture Programme

 Wimberry Slade is less well known than its neighour, Bixslade, to the south, but it also has a rich industrial history and there will be plenty to see on our circular walk.

 It should be noted that, while this will be a more strenuous walk than we usually do, it should be well within the capabilities of most of our ‘regulars’.
-To be specific there is one short steep descent (on the path) and the return leg has a long accent.
-However, we will go at the pace of the slowest and as the walk is relatively short at just over two miles, there will be no need to rush.
+To be specific there is one short steep descent (on the path) and the return leg has a long ascent.
+However, we will go at the pace of the slowest and as the walk is relatively short at two and a half miles, there will be no need to rush.
 Most of the walk is on forest paths but we will sometimes go off track (optional) to explore sites.
-If you have any queries please contact the leader Ray Wilson (01453 860595).
+If you have any queries please contact the leader Ray Wilson (01453 860595 or ray.wilson@coaley.net).

 The first part of the walk will take us to the head of Wimberry Slade from where we will descend, following the line of the former tramroad with plenty of stone sleeper blocks visible.
 We will see the extensive Wimberry Quarries and various coal mining sites including the remains of Wimberry Colliery and some former free mines.
 On the return leg we will see the site of Worcester Colleriey free mine which has now been abandoned for many years.
 These will be some WWII history when we pass the scant traces of a former US Army encampment.

-Details Meet after 1-45pm for at prompt start at 2pm at Mile End, Coleford at the junction of Worcester Walk and Woodville Avenue next to the Worcester Walk Memorial Playground.
+Details Meet after 1-45pm for a prompt start at 2pm at Mile End, Coleford at the junction of Worcester Walk and Woodville Avenue next to the Worcester Walk Memorial Playground.

 Parking is available in Worcester Walk and Woodville Avenue (eastern end).
 Map GL16 7DL, SO 590 117, W3W = butternut.menu.towns